 - Dry beans

 - White potatoes – Some sources say that chickens should not have them due to a toxin called solanine which is what is a toxin found in green potatoes and on the “eyes” of the potato.

 - Green tomatoes

 - Avocados – some sources say they can eat only the meaty part of the avocados can be consumed by a chicken and even then in moderation.
 They should not eat the skin or the pit!
 Other sources say to avoid avocados all together.

-- No apple seeds, Johnny! – Apples seed contain cyanide.
+- No apple seeds, Johnny! – Apple seeds contain cyanide.
 So do the pits in cherries, pears, peaches, plums, and apricots.
-Avoid them if possible!
+Avoid them if possible.

-- Rhubarb – is said to have oxalic which can possible soften the shells of our precious gift that the chickens give us.
-Soft eggs is no bueno!
+- Rhubarb – is said to have oxalic which can possibly soften the shells of our precious gift that the chickens give us.
+Soft eggs are no Bueno!